kristupasliubinas/ScriptSpeare/README.md

 interaction, along with the flexibility of making the media player personalised for each individual user.

-Creating each control element (play, loop etc), and allowing the user to customise their own control bar with the functions most relevant to them.
+Creating each control element (play, loop etc.), and allowing the user to customise their own control bar with the functions most relevant to them.
 Configuring a file’s subtitle into an interactive text.
 Greater focus on product/MVP frontend